 The solution offered and implemented by N-iX was to design the architecture for promotion and proposal management systems.
 Our team then replaced the multiple legacy apps used by the client with a unified and convenient promotion management system.
 We worked together with the client's QA office and implemented the custom QA automation process to improve the quality of the application.
 Additionally, our experts have set up the CI/CD pipeline along with the following results:

-• Developed a promotion management system that simplifies and speeds up the creation and management of promotions;
+• Development of a promotion management system that simplifies and speeds up the creation and management of promotions;

-• The modernized system is scalable and can withstand any massive high-load events such as Black Friday;
+• The modernization of a scalable system that can withstand any massive high-load events, such as Black Friday;

-• Integrated the new system with more than 40 services that align our development with the client's internal processes.
+• Integration of the new system with more than 40 services that align our development with the client's internal processes.

 Legacy logistics platform modernization for a global Tier 1 manufacturer